 - The research proposal will include a statement of how research participants are to be compensated for their involvement, if at all.

-- Instructional interventions must be approved by the Office of Curriculum, Instruction and School Support (OCISS).
+- Instructional interventions must be approved by the Division of Instruction (DOI).
 Instructional interventions designated for the purpose of a master's thesis or doctoral dissertation will not be accepted.